Juwana-Zerman/Django-Portfolio/CONTRIBUTING.md

 5. Change into the new branch: Run **```git checkout <insert newly created branch name>```**

 6. Open the ```mysite/settings.py``` file and scroll to the SECRET_KEY entry and follow the instructions below it to generate a secret key to run the project.
 Once you have the key, insert it after the ```SECRET_KEY``` variable like so: ('SECRET_KEY', **'insert your key between quotes'**) You will need to remove this key before committing this file or just don't commit the ```settings.py``` file to keep your secret key a secret.
+This SECRET_KEY is needed to run Django.

-7. **DEBUG** will need to be changed to **True** in the **settings.py** file to get the project running locally.
+7. **DEBUG** will need to be changed to **True** in the **settings.py** file to get the project on your local machine.
+It is set to False for the deployed site (you don't have to worry about this).

-8. Scroll down and comment out the current DATABASES section and uncomment the one for local development below it.
+8. Scroll down and comment out the current DATABASES section and uncomment the one for local development below it (**The sqlite3 section**).

 9. In your terminal: Run: **```python manage.py runserver```** to start the app.
 You can visit the local link in the browser to view any changes made in real time.